92SooJong/DrawFunctionCallGraph/README.md

     }
 ```

 This is my sample source file.
 Syntax is my company's in-house front-end solution.
 It's based on javascript.
-Javascript is interpreter language so I extract function by using only `substring`, `indexof` and `lastindexof`
+Javascript is interpreter language so I extract function by using only `substring`, `indexof` and `lastindexof`.
 If you want to change the way of extracting functions and mapping functions, modify `getFunctions` and `getFunctionMap` method.
 ```javascript